ghga-de/milestones-docs/54-madagascan-sunset-moth/technical_specification.md

 This epic aims to change the current quasi hardcoded solution for propagating the correct storage location of files uploaded via the Datasteward Kit to a user facing decision.
 Instead of setting a storage alias in the config of the File Ingest Service, the alias information should be part of the information the DS Kit sends to the File Ingest Service.

-In addition, the File Ingest Service now needs to communicate with the Well Known Value Service to validate the storage aliases sent by the DS Kit.

 ### Included/Required:

 There are two possibilities to add storage alias information in the DS Kit: